junxit/us-congress-bills-109/bill.md

 - **(a)** *Frequency of meetings* Section 3(c) of the Export-Import Bank Act of 1945 (12 U.S.C.
 635a(c)) is amended by adding at the end the following:
   > - **(9)** The Board of Directors shall meet not less frequently than biweekly.
+  > - **(10)** At the request of any 2 members of the Board of Directors, the Chairman shall place an item on the agenda for consideration by the Board.
+Within 30 days after the date such a request is made, the Chairman shall hold a meeting of the Board at which the item will be considered.

 - **(b)** *Voting required in cases involving economic impact analysis* Section 2(e) of such Act (12 U.S.C.
 635(e)) is amended by adding at the end the following:
   > - **(5)** *Board vote required* Within 60 days after completing a review, pursuant to this subsection, of a proposed loan or guarantee (including any applicable comment period), the Board of Directors shall hold a vote to determine whether or not to proceed with the proposed loan or guarantee, unless the applicant has withdrawn the application for the loan or guarantee.